 Social Engineering Assessment (SocEng)

-Just about every major security breach that has been featured in the news over the past decade has involved a social engineering component.
-Social engineering is typically the piece that gives attackers a foothold within the organization from where they can propagate their attacks to gain real access to sensitive information.
-Beyond just phishing, our Social Engineering Exercise (Soc Eng) targets the human element through multiple attack vectors to test employee awareness of potential security threats.
-During the Social Engineering Assessment we simulate phishing, planted media, pretext calling, social networking, and optionally, tailgating, to test exposure to social engineering.
+Almost every major security breach featured in the news over the past decade has involved social engineering.
+Social engineering often provides attackers with an initial foothold within the organization, from which they can escalate their attacks to access sensitive information.
+Beyond phishing, our Social Engineering Exercise (SocEng) targets the human element through multiple attack vectors to assess employee awareness of potential security threats.
+During the Social Engineering Assessment, we simulate phishing, planted media, pretext calling, social networking, and, optionally, tailgating to evaluate exposure to social engineering.

 • It also raises overall user awareness to these types of threats.
 As internal dialogue spreads about attempted social engineering attacks, other users become more cautious regarding inbound communications and requests.